Asiento de Negros: Dutch & Portuguese: 1671–1701

-In 1661 the Dutch and the Portuguese signed a peace, ratified the year after.
-In 1667 the Dutch and the English signed the Treaty of Breda and New York became British.
-The Treaty of Lisbon (1668) ended twenty-eight years of war between Spain and Portugal.
-In the same year, France ended its war with Spain after the War of Devolution.
+In 1661 the Dutch and the Portuguese signed a peace.
+The beginning of the slave trade on Curaçao is in 1665.
+In 1666 France and Denmark declared war on England.
+After the Second Anglo-Dutch War the Dutch and the English signed the Treaty of Breda and New York became British.
+The Treaty of Lisbon (1668) ended the war between Spain and Portugal.
+In 1674, the WIC made Curaçao a free port, giving it a key position in the international networks, especially the slave trade.